 ABOUT ME

-Josh, was raised in Cape Cod, and moved to New York after graduating college and fell into work as a fashion model in the summer of 1998.
-His quick success pushed him to go deeper into the fashion industry, signed by IMG he embarked on a 26 year long career as an international model.
+Josh, was raised in Cape Cod, and moved to New York after graduating college and fell into work as an international fashion model in 1998.
+His quick success pushed him deeper into the fashion industry, signed by IMG, he followed a 26 year long career as an international super model.
 He traveled the world and working for brands such as Giorgio Armani, Salvatore Ferragamo, Versace, Dolce & Gabbana, D&G, Carlo Pignatelli, Brunello Cucinelli, Canali, Paul Smith, Gianfranco Ferre, Nautica, Liz Claiborne, DKNY, Esprit, Kenneth Cole, John Varvatos, Victoria Secret, Bloomingdale's, Barneys, Saks Fifth Avenue, and many more.

 Josh has been featured in publications such as GQ, Esquire, Details, Maxim, Vogue, L’uomo Vogue, Vanity Fair, Numero, Men’s Journal, Men’s Health, Forbes, The New Yorker, Men’s Style, Men’s Wear, Out, Playboy, among others.